pamo/dances-and/posts/2018-12-09-peter-bjorn-john/index.md

 country: USA
 price: $25.00
 solo: "No"
-title: "Peter, Bjorn, John at The Independent"
+title: "Peter Bjorn and John at The Independent"
 slug: 2018-12-09-peter-bjorn-john
 cover: ""
 genre: ""